-Family Tuition Plan: Through funds raised in the “Embracing Our Future” county-wide capital campaign and the Mississippi Valley Student Tuition Organization, more tuition assistance is available than ever before.
+Family Tuition Plan: Through funds donated toward the Mississippi Valley Student Tuition Organization, more tuition assistance is available than ever before.
 Over $1.3 million is distributed to students in Scott County Catholic Schools, and over 1/3 of our students receive assistance.
 All families are encouraged to apply.

 Grants and hardship assistance: Additional parish grants and assistance may be arranged by the family with the pastor.

 Scholarships: Several scholarships are available to 7th and 8th graders and students attending Assumption High School.